Green to the Core

 There is a drastic difference in CO2 output by power source.
-According to publicly available data, burning coal can generate 1075 grams of CO2 per kilowatt hour.
-Oil and gas are better at 650 grams and 440 grams respectively, but hydroelectricity is much better at 10 grams.
-Our data centers are located in areas powered exclusively by hydroelectricity and are therefore between 10x and 50x greener than identical data centers in most other states and provinces in the U.S. and Canada.
+According to publicly available data, burning coal can generate 820 grams of CO2 per kilowatt hour.
+Natural gas is better at 490 grams, but hydroelectricity is much better at 24 grams8.
+Our data centres are located in areas powered exclusively by hydroelectricity and are therefore much greener than identical data centres in most other states and provinces in North America.

 Power Usage Effectiveness (PUE)

 The next consideration is power usage effectiveness (PUE), a measure of how efficiently the data center uses its power, developed by The Green Grid.
 PUE is the ratio of total of power used by a facility to the power actually delivered to computing equipment.
-An ideal PUE is 1.0, but in reality quite a bit of power must be used for supporting infrastructure such as lighting, cooling, etc. Our efficient primary data center is engineered for a PUE of 1.5 or less, but a standard data center will have a PUE of 3.0 or more.
-This means that the efficiency of our data center makes it 2x greener than most others, even if they were running identical IT equipment.
+An ideal PUE is 1.0, but in reality quite a bit of power must be used for supporting infrastructure such as lighting, cooling, etc. Our efficient data centers are engineered for a PUE of 1.5, which is better than average9.

 Over time computers have improved the performance delivered per watt.
 However, our servers are not individual computers – they are virtualized in an enterprise cloud environment.
-It is well known that cloud computing has the potential to drastically reduce emissions – and according to our primary data center, their virtualization setup yields 6x the computing power per watt of equivalent traditional physical servers.
+Cloud computing has the potential to drastically reduce emissions – and according to research, a virtualization setup yields 6x the computing power per watt of equivalent traditional physical servers10.

 Our Company is Green